Lençóis Maranhenses National Park

-Lençóis Maranhenses National Park (Parque Nacional dos Lençóis Maranhenses (Note: Lençóis Maranhenses literally "tables of Maranhão")) is a national park in Maranhão state in northeastern Brazil, just east of the Baía de São José.
+Lençóis Maranhenses National Park (/lɛnˈsɔɪs mɑːrən'jɛnsiːs/, Parque Nacional dos Lençóis Maranhenses (Note: Lençóis Maranhenses literally "tables of Maranhão")) is a national park in Maranhão state in northeastern Brazil, just east of the Baía de São José.
 Protected on June 2, 1981, the 155000 ha park includes 70 km of coastline, and an interior composed of rolling sand dunes.
 During the rainy season, the valleys among the dunes fill with freshwater lagoons, prevented from draining by the impermeable rock beneath.
 The park is home to a range of species, including four listed as endangered, and has become a popular destination for ecotourists.

-In July 2024 the site was declared a UNESCO World Heritage Site for its exceptional beauty and the fact that it is a unique natural aspect in the world.
+In July 2024, the site was declared a UNESCO World Heritage Site for its exceptional beauty and the fact that it is a unique natural aspect in the world.

 Physical geography

 The park is located on the northeastern coast of Brazil in the state of Maranhão along the eastern coast, bordered by 70 km of beaches along the Atlantic Ocean.
 Inland, it is bordered by the Parnaíba River, the São José Basin, and the rivers of Itapecuru, Munim, and Periá.
 The park encompasses an area of 155000 ha, composed mainly of expansive coastal dune fields (composed of barchanoid dunes), which formed during the late Quaternary period.

 While much of the park has the appearance of a desert, the area receives about 1200 mm of rain per year, while deserts, by definition, receive less than 250 mm annually.
 About 70% of this rainfall occurs between the months of January and May.

 The sand is carried to the park from the interior of the continent by the Parnaíba and Preguiças rivers, where it is then driven back inland up to 50 km by winds, creating a series of sand dunes rising as much as 40 m tall.
 During the rainy season, between the months of January and June, the rainstorms fill the spaces among the dunes with fresh water lagoons of up to 100 m in length and 3 m in depth, and together comprising as much as 41% of the area of the park.
 The water in the lagoons is prevented from draining by a layer of impermeable rock located beneath the sandy surface.
 The lagoons typically have a temperature between 27.5 C and 32 C, pH of between 4.9 and 6.2, and low levels of dissolved nutrients.
 When the dry season returns, the pools quickly evaporate, losing as much as 1 m of depth per month.

 In the interior of the park are located two oases or restingas, Queimada do Britos, covering an area of 1100 ha, and Baixa Grande, covering an area of 850 ha.

 The area of the park has an average annual temperature of between 26 C and 28.5 C and an annual temperature variation of about 1.1 °C (2 °F).